AdobeDocs/app-builder/src/pages/resources/barcode-reader/barcode.md

 ## Deploying

-You can deploy a Firefly Headless app with `aio app run` or `aio app deploy`.
+You can deploy a App Builder Headless app with `aio app run` or `aio app deploy`.
 This will deploy the actions to Adobe I/O Runtime.
 `aio app deploy` would have deployed the UI to a CDN but since we don't have any UI, that step is simply ignored.
-We'll have a separate codelab to guide you through building a Firefly App with UI.
+We'll have a separate codelab to guide you through building a App Builder App with UI.

 Make sure to set your Adobe I/O Runtime secrets (namespace and auth) in the `.env` file.
 We'll also turn off the built-in authentication by setting `require-adobe-auth: false` in the `manifest.yml`.